Data Privacy Manager

 (vii) Normal standard product consignments will be delivered on the UK Mainland, with a minimum £15 charge, up to an order value of £2,000.
 Consignments above this value may require special transport and The Sanitaryware Supplies Company Ltd reserve the right to charge as necessary.
 All deliveries to Republic of Ireland, Scottish Highlands and the Channel Islands are on a standard 3 day carrier service and these deliveries are priced on an “ex-works” basis.
 Deliveries to Northern Ireland are chargeable on a standard 3 day carrier.
 Deliveries that cannot be completed due to fault of the customer are to be charged for.

 (i) The Sanitaryware Supplies Company Ltd reserve the right to charge as necessary for special deliveries or timed deliveries (including Saturdays), made at the request of the customer.

 (i) Products can be accepted for return provided that they are in the current price list, are less than 3 months old and in their original packaging for a restocking charge of 35% of the original invoice value, with a minimum charge of £100, up to a value of £5,000.
 Nonstandard products cannot be accepted for return.
 An Authorisation to return goods needs to be issued by The Sanitaryware Supplies Company Ltd before any goods will be accepted.

 (i) Standard Items – A cancellation charge prior to delivery of 25% of the net invoice value will be made.

-(ii) Special item orders cannot be cancelled.
+(ii) Special item orders cannot be cancelled and if delivered cannot be accepted for return.
 The Seller will invoice the full amount whether or not the product is still required.

 (iii) Once goods have been delivered they are not in any circumstances returnable without the Seller’s agreement in writing.